Markets & Economy

 Stronger Growth and Confidence Should Help Banking Sector

-Stronger growth and a solid consumer environment should help Grupo Aval Acciones, which is Colombia’s largest banking group and currently our only holding in the country.
+Stronger growth and a solid consumer environment should help the banking sector.
+Grupo Aval Acciones, Colombia’s largest banking group was our only holding in the country as of January 31, 2019.
 We met with Aval’s chief financial officer, who expects loan growth to pick up next year with the support of a strong consumer and a lower cost of risk as the company transitions to Basel III regulation.
 Meanwhile, its merchant banking arm performed well as new infrastructure projects move ahead, a trend expected to continue through 2019.
-The new bank tax looks largely priced in, and Aval remains our top banking pick.

 Call 1-800-225-5132 to request a prospectus or summary prospectus; each includes investment objectives, risks, fees, expenses, and other information you should read and consider carefully before investing.